SwiftWare-Lab/SPCG/README.md

-# SPCG: Sparse Matrix Computation on GPU and CPU
+# SPCG: Sparsified Preconditioned Conjugate Gradient Solver on GPUs

 This repository contains GPU and CPU implementations of sparse matrix iterative solvers with ILU0 and ILUK preconditioning.